edamametechnologies/edamame_posture_cli/README.md

 ```
 edamame_posture get-sessions [ZEEK_FORMAT] [LOCAL_TRAFFIC]
 ```

+**Exit Codes**:
+- **0**: Success - Sessions retrieved successfully
+- **1**: Error retrieving sessions or whitelist conformance failure - Sessions were found but failed the whitelist check when a background process with a whitelist is active

+This command is particularly useful in CI/CD pipelines to verify network activity conformance to defined whitelists.

 #### capture
 Captures network traffic for a specified duration and formats it as a log.